drjwbaker/archives-shell/_episodes/02-counting-mining.md

 from one or multiple files.

 ~~~
-$ grep -i revolution *.tsv
+$ grep -i german *.tsv
 ~~~
 {: .bash}

-This script looks in the defined files and prints any lines containing `revolution` (without regard to case) to the shell.
+This script looks in the defined files and prints any lines containing `german` (without regard to case) to the shell.

 ~~~
-$ grep -i revolution *.tsv > results/2016-07-19_JAi-revolution.tsv
+$ grep -i german *.tsv > results/TNAdata-german-i.tsv
 ~~~
 {: .bash}

 This saves the subsetted data to file.

-However, if we look at this file, it contains every instance of the string 'revolution' including as a single word and as part of other words such as 'revolutionary'.
+However, if we look at this file, it contains every instance of the string 'german' including as a single word and as part of other words such as 'Germany'.
 This perhaps isn't as useful as we thought...
 Thankfully, the `-w` flag instructs `grep` to look for whole words only, giving us greater precision in our search.

 ~~~
-$ grep -iw revolution *.tsv > results/DATE_JAiw-revolution.tsv
+$ grep -iw german *.tsv > results/TNAdata-german-iw.tsv
 ~~~
 {: .bash}

-This script looks in both of the defined files and exports any lines containing the whole word `revolution` (without regard to case) to the specified .tsv file.
+This script looks in both of the defined files and exports any lines containing the whole word `german` (without regard to case) to the specified .tsv file.

 We can show the difference between the files we created.